Monthly Demand settings do not need to be perfect

 Supply Days = 30

 For the Stocking (Monthly Demand) order policy, the goal is to have an item on hand to meet a high probability of your anticipated sales and usage needs.
-Your monthly sales and usage values cover your expected demand and your monthly Safety Factor value covers potential volatility.
+Your monthly potential demand value covers your anticipated usage.
 Your supply days setting determines the frequency of your Jobs (M Items) or Purchase Orders (P Items).

 In reality, it is expected that you will have quite a bit of variability on your actual sales/usage versus your MRP monthly demand settings.
 DBA is very forgiving and you do not have to be exact on your settings to get very good results.